Alexis M.,

 Vendor lock-in happens gradually.
 A good deal at the start, then rising prices, and suddenly you realize: switching would cost more than the problem itself.
 The solution?
 Not paranoia - but strategic planning from day one.
 Formulate contracts correctly.
 Keep data portable.
 Review regularly.

-The Scene That Eventually Comes
+The Scenario That Eventually Comes

 Then, after a year and a half, the inevitable happens.